 The Larsen Bay area has some of Alaska's best halibut fishing with all sizes available in shallow (30' to 140') waters with very light currents.
-No deep-water fishing here!
-No battling heavy currents with pounds of weight to get to the bottom!
+We try to minimize the time that we spend in the deep water.
+Sometimes we fish up to 300 feet but still utilize light weight (24oz) No battling heavy currents with pounds of weight to get to the bottom!
 Here the halibut are so plentiful that we often get them while trolling in 30 feet of water for kings and silvers using light tackle!

-Halibut are available all year, although the best fishing is from June 1st to mid September.
+Halibut are available all year, although the best fishing is from May to the end of September.
 The Alaska Fish & Wildlife have determined that the waters off Kodiak Island to be the best in all of Alaska for producing big numbers of both large and small halibut.
 Not all halibut are “barn door” size, and according to the Alaska Dept. of Game and Fish the average halibut caught by anglers is 15-20 lbs.

 There are no rules about releasing giant halibut.
 You can keep as big of a fish as you can catch, our goal is to retain halibut in the 40 to 50 lb range as the smaller fish are better eating and the large fish are females and are the brood stock for future fishing seasons.
 For this reason we like to release the giant fish.
 Again there are no lodge or boat rules, it is totally up to you as we frequently catch halibut over 100 lbs.

-Halibut dress out at 50%+, a 30 pound fish will yield 15-20 lbs. of boneless fillets which is a lot of fish!
+Halibut dress out at 35 to 40%, so a 30 pound fish is going to be yield about 12 to 14 pounds of boneless fillets, which is allot of fish!
 This can add up quickly, so it is important to keep in mind how much fish you actually want to keep.
 Once a fish is brought into the boat, it goes onto your limit.
 All fish brought aboard are killed and bled immediately, ensuring the fillets are the best possible quality.
 This is as fresh as it gets, and I’m sure that when you sit down to eat some, you will agree that it does not get any better!

 The Larsen Bay area has all five species of salmon!
 The three that are considered to be the most prized catch are the Chinook, Coho and Sockeye, which are commonly referred to in Alaska as King, Silver and Red salmon.
-Since we offer both saltwater and freshwater fishing we can offer a greater variety to make your Alaskan experience a great one!
 Many days we will fish all day and never see more than one or two boats!
-The majority of the fishing provided by Foxtail Lodge is saltwater fishing, this allows us to offer a variety of fish from salmon to halibut and bottom fish.
-However on we still do offer freshwater fishing when the timing is right.
+All of the fishing provided by Foxtail Lodge is saltwater fishing, this allows us to offer a variety of fish from salmon to halibut and bottom fish.

 All of our King Salmon and Coho Salmon are chrome bright, “WILD” fish, in the prime of their life!
 These will be the best salmon you will ever eat!
 The highly prized White King Salmon are also common in and around Larsen Bay!